How Much is Scaffolding Hire?

 A: It depends on the project, but there are generally no restrictions on how long you can keep scaffolding up.

-The local authorities may take issue if scaffolding was unsightly and it remained up for months on end.
-But in general, there are no issues so long as you are meeting all of your legal requirements (i.e. building regulations approval etc.).
+The local authorities may take issue if scaffolding is unsightly and it remains up for months on end.
+But in general, there are no issues so long as you are meeting all of your legal requirements (i.e. building regulations approval, etc.).

 Q: What height should scaffolding be?

-A: The height of scaffolding required will vary from project to project, but it ranges between 5 and 30 feet tall.
+A: The height of scaffolding required will vary from project to project, but it ranges between 5 and 30 feet.

 Q: When is scaffolding needed?